marcoandre1/daily-organizer/README.md

 - Run the application: `npm run dev`.

+> Because we specify the `open: true` option in `webpack.config.js`, your browser should open automatically.
+If does not open it and navigate to <http://localhost:8080/>.
+You should see `Daily Organizer` displayed on the top left of the screen.

 ## Create default application state as JSON file for development

 - Add `src/server/defaultState.js` file: